SolidStateLEDLighting/esp32-S3-idf-advanced-template-alpha-5.2/main/docs/system_sequences.md

 ## Wifi Connection
 Some of this process must be viewed in flowcharts for better clarity.

+We first set up a run directive.
+This directive can be set up to run several step in sucession.
+This case, a connection is only one step.
 ![System Object Destroys Wifi Object](./drawings/system_wifi_connecting.svg)

 ## Wifi Disconnection